MicrosoftDocs/mesh-docs/mesh/Create/enhance-your-environment/physics-interactions.md

 ![Screen shot of the Directional Velocity Field script options in the Inspector.](../../media/physics-interactions/053-directional-velocity-field.png)

 This component controls both the magnitude and the direction of velocity.
-See [Velocity Magnitude](#velocity-magnitude) to control only magnitude and [Velocity Direction](#velocity-direction) to control only direction.
+See [Velocity Magnitude Field](#velocity-magnitude-field) to control only magnitude and [Velocity Direction Field](#velocity-direction-field) to control only direction.

 This component has two modes of operation: